U-Ar/BV/README.md

 ## Test files
 BV_rank_test.cpp, BV_select_test.cpp and benchmark.cpp assume that you can use sdsl-lite library (https://github.com/simongog/sdsl-lite).
-You can check if the results matches those of the external library and compare the processing time.
+You can check if the results match those of the external library and compare the processing time.
 Also a file name "test/dna.200MB" is now hardcoded.
 Rewrite it according to the binary file you want to test.